nataliaalourenco/nataliaalourenco/README.md

 My name is Natalia.
 I'm a Data Scientist!

-This is my world of studies and practices.
+This is some of my studies and practices.

 Welcome!